Sigmund Wachtel

 In 1935, Jeanette's grandmother, Katherine Waterman, who was almost 70 years old, wanted to sign up for benefits in the proposed Social Security system.
 Since she would need to produce a birth certificate to prove her age, she had her daughter Bertha write to her brother Sigmund Wachtel, who was still living near the family's place of origin in Czechoslovakia.
 Bertha sent her uncle an envelope with her own name and address written on it.

 Uncle Sigmund obtained the certificate, neatly typed in German, which he sent back to Bertha along with a brief letter.
 Since none of us read German, including Bertha, the letter remained a mystery for a long time.
-Take a look at the front and back sides of this letter to see if you can read it!
+Take a look at the letter to see if you can read it:

 Finally, more than seventy years later, a good friend who coincidentally was born in 1935, and went to school in Germany as a child, helped us decipher the mysterious letter.
 She said the letter was written in a script which was somewhat different from what her grandparents used, but was still legible for her.
 It may be written in a precursor of the Sütterlin script, which was taught from 1915 to 1941 in German schools.
 We present below, side by side, the letter as written in German, and its translation, or paraphrase, in English.
 In the first column, each line corresponds to one line from the original.
 Uncle Sigmund frequently writes "l.", which seems to be an abbreviation of the German word lieber (liebe, liebes), an adjective that can be translated "dear" or "lovely".